VMI Records Management FAQ

 - I Need to Shred Records - Can You Help?

-Yes!
 The Archives provides secure, bulk on-site shredding through a commercial service.
-If you have records ready for shredding, please contact us and we will give you instructions for transferring the material to the Archives.
+If you have records that require shredding and they are ready for destruction, please follow these instructions for transferring the material to the Archives.
 There is no need to devote valuable staff time to shredding.